-Assessment is collaboratively undertaken by the Perspectives Program faculty.
+In general, assessment is collaboratively undertaken by the Perspectives Program faculty.
 Faculty interpret evidence and share their interpretations in workshops organized by the Director and Associate Director of Perspectives.
+This year the workshops were conducted in a hybrid format on May 19 & 20.